 Waterfalls In and Around the City of Parramatta

-Here are nine waterfalls in our own ‘backyard’!
+Here are 11 waterfalls in our own ‘backyard’!
 Some are more beautiful than others and I have ordered them from the most to least impressive.
-Two are man made waterfalls found at lovely local parks, which are worth visiting even without the falls.
+Three are man made waterfalls found at lovely local parks, which are worth visiting even without the falls.
 The others have a nice kid friendly bushwalk to reach them and serve as a highlight of the walk.

 1Balaka Falls, Hunts Creek | Carlingford

 Address: Ferndale Ave, Carlingford | Summary: Balaka Falls is by far the most gorgeous nearby waterfall and highest falling water.
 City of Parramatta Council has recently upgraded access to the falls with sandstone steps and improved paths.
 The most direct access (down stairs) is from Ferndale Ave.
 You can also walk about 250m from Norfolk Place, 550m from the playground on Lesley Ave and 750m from the playground on Northam Drive.
 Keep in mind that the falls dry up easily and are best visited after rain. | More Info |

 2Lillypilly Falls | Greenwich

 Address: end of St Vincents Road, Greenwich | Summary: This is a gorgeous spot, set amongst mossy green rocks, big ferns and lush bushland.
 There are a few entry points but we think it’s worth parking at Gore Creek Reserve, walking across the oval and then following the track a few hundred metres to Lillypilly Falls – particularly after a decent rain.
 You can then continue on if you want, going over/ under River Road. | More Info |